What is brachial neuritis?

-Brachial neuritis is also commonly referred to as brachial neuropathy or a brachial plexus injury.
-When acute brachial neuritis occurs, the damage to the brachial nerves comes on suddenly and unexpectedly, without being related to any other injury or physical condition.
-This is also called Parsonage-Turner syndrome.
+Brachial neuritis is also referred to as brachial neuropathy or a brachial plexus injury.
+When acute brachial neuritis occurs, the damage to the brachial nerves comes on suddenly and unexpectedly.
+It isn't related to any other injury or health condition.
+This is also called Parsonage-Turner syndrome or neuralgic amyotrophy.

-Brachial neuritis affects mainly the lower nerves of the brachial plexus.
-It usually affects just one side of the body, but it can involve other nerves and other parts of the body, as well.
-Here is a brief overview of the different types of brachial plexus injuries:
+Brachial neuritis affects mainly the lower nerves of the brachial plexus, in the arm and hand.
+The brachial plexus is a bundle of nerves that travels from the spinal cord to the chest, shoulder, arms, and hands.
+This condition usually affects just one side of the body.
+But it can involve other nerves and other parts of the body, as well.

 Symptoms of brachial neuritis include:

 Severe pain in the upper arm or shoulder